jiangxiaosheng/Genius/README.md

 # Example

-Suppose you have deploy the Genius scheduler.
+Suppose you have deployed the Genius scheduler.
 You can just test its functions as below.

-First of all, this is a example file:
+First of all, this is an example file:

 ```yaml
 apiVersion: v1